-Scarborough is a large and popular seaside town on the North Yorkshire coast, but its faded glamour, aggressive seagulls and abundance of rock shops give little indication of what it was like in the mid nineteenth century.
+Scarborough is a large and popular seaside town on the North Yorkshire coast, but its appearance today gives little indication, at first glance, of what it was like in the mid nineteenth century.
 It was then a luxurious resort visited by the cream of Victorian society, and it was particularly loved by Anne Brontë.

 There are many indicators of Anne’s love of Scarborough: although not mentioned by name it features in both of her novels, Agnes Grey and The Tenant of Wildfell Hall.
 It is clearly at Scarborough castle that Weston proposes to the eponymous Agnes, and it is a sad irony that it is within the shadow of that same castle that Anne Brontë now lies buried.